bacalhau-project/bacalhau/docs/running-node/quick-start.md

 :::

 To install a single IPFS node locally on Ubuntu you can follow the [official instructions](https://docs.ipfs.tech/install/ipfs-desktop/#ubuntu), or follow the steps below.
-We advise to run the same IPFS version as the Bacalhau main network.
+We advise running the same IPFS version as the Bacalhau main network.

 Using the command below: